RotemBT/github-profiles-assignment/README.md

 Steps to Running
 1. Clone this project
-2. Make sure you have [Github developer token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
+2. Make sure you have [Github developer token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) or create a new one.
-3. Copy `.env.example` file in `/server` to `.env` and add your github key.
+3. Copy `/server/.env.example` file to `.env` in `/server` folder and add your github key.
 4. Run the following command to run the full application:
 ```
 npm i